Why do I Always Fall for Deceptive Advertising?

 The main reason for advertising is to get things sold and sold fast and the more improbable claims made for a product's effectiveness the better the sales figures.

-The harsh truth of the matter is this: If manufacturers and advertisers were really honest with themselves, with rival companies and the consumer, we could all trust what we read on the packaging, but life is not like that.
+The harsh truth of the matter is this: If manufacturers and advertisers were really honest with themselves, with rival companies and the consumer, we could all trust what we read on the packaging, but life isn't like that.

 Ouch!
 My "Non-sting" deodorant hurts like hell and the claim that it's "Non-stain" is also untrue - why are there ugly white patches under the armpits of my new, expensive, silk blouse?
 And I'm really worried about the breath freshener I bought - who's going to tell me if that isn't working properly?

-My non-slip sanitary towel is half-way down one trouser leg and "Wings" only seemed to make matters worse.
-And as for leak-free nappies, I've had four babies and I've yet to find a nappy which doesn't ooze obnoxious substances, just when you're least expecting it.
+My "Non-slip" sanitary towel is half-way down one trouser leg and "Wings" only seemed to make matters worse.
+And as for "Leak-free" nappies, I've had four babies and I've yet to find a nappy which doesn't ooze obnoxious substances in all directions, just when you're least expecting it.

-But Mrs. Gullible has now grown up; I've become far more cautious of over-enthusiastic claims; the advertiser's dream is now an advertiser's nightmare.
-Mrs. Gullible is now a rebel, plucking up the courage to phone the manufacturers, daring to complain at the inefficiency of their products.
-"Are you sure you read the instructions properly?"
-I'm told by a patronising voice when I ring their free phone number, as if I'm some mindless moron who can't be trusted to open a can of beans.
+But Mrs Gullible has now grown up; I've become far more cautious of over-enthusiastic claims; the advertiser's dream is now an advertiser's nightmare.
+Mrs Gullible is now a rebel, plucking up the courage to phone the manufacturers, daring to complain at the inefficiency of their products.
+"Are you sure you've read the instructions properly?"
+I'm told by a patronising voice when I ring their free phone number as if I'm some mindless moron who can't be trusted to open a can of beans.
 After a lengthy interrogation, which rivals the Spanish Inquisition, my complaint is reluctantly noted.
-And a few days later I'm sent money-off coupon for the same useless product I've just complained about.
+And a few days later I'm sent money-off coupons for the same useless product I've just complained about.